 I understanding how frustrating and upsetting it is when you do check your children regularly and are continually finding head lice, but as a school, we can do no more than urge parents to do a regular check i.e., daily / weekly, to try and curb this problem and send out information leaflets explaining how to deal with the matter.

 If your child has long hair it may reduce the risk of catching the lice if they tie their hair back.
-Advice on treatment is available from Riversdale Clinic, Tel: 01529 304310 or Community Hygiene Concern website www.chc.org.
+Advice on treatment is available Head lice and nits - NHS (www.nhs.uk)

 We do request parents not to send children into school wearing jewellery for health and safety reasons.
 If earrings are worn at all, they should be studs not hoops.

 The LEA Health & Safety Guidelines state that no jewellery should be worn in school at all and certainly not during PE, Games or Swimming.
 As a school, we would prefer it if stud earrings are removed for these activities, or special safety backs are worn.
-These can be purchased from places like Argos.
 Please speak to the class teacher if children are wearing hooped sleepers.
 PE – Children should have shorts for indoor PE and tracksuits if they wish, for outdoor games.
-It really would help if all children’s clothing, including PE clothes and plimsoles, had their names in them.
+Please ensure that your children's clothing is clearly labelled with their name in them.

 For those parents bringing children to school in cars there are a number of parking options:-